Last updated April 1st, 2025

 Product telemetry

-Team API calls
+API Gateway calls

 How we protect your data